 Prior to joining Mercury, Mr. Erickson worked in the Aerospace, Defense & Government Services Investment Banking Group at Jefferies & Company where he led sell-side and buy-side M&A engagements, restructurings, and debt and equity offerings.
 Mr. Erickson has held government positions in the U.S. Senate and Office of the Secretary of Defense, where he focused on issues including special operations force structure policy and technology investment, counter-proliferation policy, budget formulation, and financial management.

 Mr. Erickson is a recipient of the Secretary of Defense Medal for Exceptional Public Service.
 He received his MBA from the University of Virginia’s Darden School of Business and a BA from Colgate University.

-Michelle M. McCarthy is Interim CFO, Senior Vice President and Chief Accounting Officer.
-A 16-year veteran of corporate finance, she is responsible for the company's financial reporting, accounting and tax operations.
+David Farnsworth is Mercury’s Chief Financial Officer, responsible for the company's financial reporting, accounting and tax operations.

 Roger Wells is Executive Vice President and President of Mercury’s Microelectronics Division.
 In this key role, he is responsible for growing the Microelectronics business while managing all aspects of the Division’s product development, engineering and manufacturing operations.